 - Refused entry/Voluntary departure

 - Missed vacation opportunity

-Anyone accompanying you to the US faces the same risk as you because of your inadmissibility.
-If you are travelling with a friend or relative that is aware of your inadmissibility and you do not have a US entry waiver, your friend or relative could be subject to all of the above risks AND they can be charged and convicted with harbouring an illegal alien, an offence that would make them inadmissible to the USA.
+People travelling to the U.S. with you face the same risk as you because of your inadmissibility.
+If you are travelling with a friend or relative who is aware of your inadmissibility and you do not have a US entry waiver, your friend or relative could be subject to all of the above risks AND they can be charged and convicted with harbouring an illegal alien, an offence that would make them inadmissible to the U.S.

-It is important to mention that although you may think you are still in Canada while trying to cross the border, you will most likely be under USA jurisdiction if you lie to U.S. border guards.
+It is noteworthy to mention that you might think you are still in Canada while trying to cross the border but you will most likely be under U.S. jurisdiction if you lie to U.S. border guards.
 Being honest with U.S. border guards will likely only result in your entry being denied with no further consequences.